galaxyproject/galaxy-hub/src/support/tool-issues/index.md

-_Last updated 8-7-17_
-_Updates will continue throughout the week as tools are tested and tickets closed out.
+_Last updated 8-7-17.
+Updates will continue throughout the week as tools are tested and tickets closed out.
 Check individual linked tickets to review the most current status for any known issue._

 ## Current tool improvements and updates